GheistLycis/Financial-Table/README.md

 -> Backend default port is 8000 - can be changed by passing another one in ```.env``` - and frontend default port is 4200.

 -> DB tables will be automatically created upon backend first init.
-To populate your db with kickstarter sample data simply run, in order, the queries in ```populate_db.sql``` file.
+To populate your DB with kickstarter sample data simply run, in order, the queries in ```populate_db.sql``` file.